 Suspect charged with 3 counts of murder in Fresno rampage

-The black suspect in a racially motivated shooting in Fresno has been charged with three counts of first-degree murder in the deaths of white men targeted randomly on the street.
-Some of the key players have died while others have gone on quietly with their lives in the 25 years since a jury acquitted four white police officers in the videotaped beating of black motorist Rodney King.
+The black suspect in a racially motivated shooting rampage in Fresno was charged Wednesday with three counts of first-degree murder in the deaths of white men he targeted randomly on the street, prosecutors said.
+The charges come just over a week after Kori Ali Muhammad was charged with killing a white motel security guard days before the rampage.

 Add your comments below